Tommy-CS/RDP-Honeypot-Attack-Lab/README.md

 - Azure Sentinel workbook: RDP Attack Map
 ![image](https://github.com/user-attachments/assets/a2dfce6c-b5c8-42b1-8baa-9c5a22ee78be)

+## Lessons Learned
+I learned how to deploy and configure multiple Azure services, including Log Analytics Workspace and Microsoft Sentinel, from scratch.
+Everything in this project was new to me — from writing PowerShell scripts to add geolocation data to the logs, to using KQL for analyzing login attempts and suspicious behavior.

+One of the most fascinating parts of the experience was seeing the real-time concentration of attacks from around the world.
+Visualizing attacker geolocation, the frequency of brute force attempts, and even the types of usernames being targeted helped me truly grasp how constant and aggressive cyber threats can be.
+This hands-on lab gave me a much deeper understanding of threat detection, SIEM tools, and cloud-based monitoring.

 ## Credits & Inspiration
 - This lab was inspired by [Josh Madakor's tutorial on YouTube]